DHBern/PTT_phonebook_data_tsv/README.md

 This repository contains the basis of historic.localsearch.ch.
 All tsv are in the folder "tsv".
 The tsv can be loaded to the SQL-DB.

 All data has been processed automatically, based on the OCRed phone book data.
-OCR errors are to be expected on several levels
+OCR errors are to be expected on several levels:
 - Error in recognized characters (no specific training for used printings)
 - Error in the layout identification.
 In several cases the columns have not been correctly identified, mixing the entries
 - Mixing advertisment with phone number entries.

+As a consequence, three different batches have been built:
+A – Data from the beginning to 1910: Data on the level of pages B – Data from 1911 to 1937: Data on the level of segmented entries C – Data from 1938 to 1950: Data on the level of unsegmented entries The data is split into chunks.
+The file name contains the batch (a to c) and a running number.

 <h2>Application</h2>